GeneThomas/GeneThomas.SubProcess/README.md

 ## SubProcess objects

 `SubProcess` objects are created with a list of strings inline, e.g. `var p = new SubProcess("ls", "-l")` or with an `IEnumerable<string>`, e.g. a `List<string>`.
-There a number of properties that can be used to launch and run the program as required.
+There a number of methods and properties that can be used to launch and run the program as required.

 ## Startup methods and properties